 Important Password Tip: When you create an account for a non-university service, do not use your UMICH (Level-1) or Michigan Medicine (Level-2) password.
 Your U-M password should be used only with services provided through the University of Michigan.

 No matter what service you use, take care to protect your computer and your own data.
-See Protect Personal Devices and Data for tips and recommendations.
+See Protect Yourself for tips and recommendations.

 Make informed choices about the services you sign up for.
 See Cloud Computing and Information Security for information.